Femicide in Mexico: 2020

+Ingrid Escamilla

 One case that drew controversy in 2020 was that of Ingrid Escamilla, a Mexican woman who was murdered by her partner in her apartment.
 Police leaked images of the crime scene to the press, which were published in various newspapers.
 In response, demonstrations were held in the Zócalo de la Ciudad de México, especially on February 14.
 The case led to the proposal of the Ingrid law, which criminalizes sharing images, audios, or videos of corpses or body parts, of the circumstances of death, injuries or state of health.
 Higher penalties are invoked If the content relates to women, girls, or adolescents, or if the content is leaked by a public servant.

 2021

 Debanhi Escobar

 Debanhi Susana Escobar Bazaldúa, 18, disappeared after attending a party with friends in Monterrey, Nuevo León, Mexico on April 9, 2021.
 Her body was found 13 days later in a nearby motel cistern.
 The case generated great social commotion due to irregularities in the investigation and the lack of answers from the authorities.